Car Accident Attorneys Serving Injury Victims in Sunrise and Ft. Lauderdale

 When someone is able to walk away from a car accident with no broken bones or obvious injuries, they probably feel very fortunate.
 But you should always remember that just because you don’t have broken bones does not mean that you aren’t hurt.

-In order to make sure that your needs are being met by your insurers after an auto accident, having an attorney that understands personal injury law and insurance company tactics is essential.
+In order to make sure that your needs are being met by your insurers after an auto accident, having an injury attorney that understands personal injury law and insurance company tactics is essential.
 It could be the difference between receiving a fair and adequate settlement for your injuries and having your needs utterly discarded.

-David Benenfeld has been protecting the rights of the injured in South Florida for over ten years.
+Sunrise car accident lawyer, David Benenfeld has been protecting the rights of the injured in South Florida for over ten years.
 He knows when accident victims are being treated fairly and when they aren’t.
 He also knows what constitutes a fair settlement and what constitutes a bad one.

 Your rights and your future are too important to be left in the hands of a profit minded insurance company.
 If you or a loved one have been injured in an accident and don’t feel that you are being treated fairly, contact David Benenfeld for a free legal consultation with an accident attorney today.

 More Auto Accident Pages